skalou/Ext-Seat-Dummy/GameData/ReadMe.txt

 Warranty void if exposed to vibrations or sunlight, but whatever, i know you will forget to remove it before flights...

-You have to install the mod "Module Manager" to make this mod works properly ( not included, you must download it separately) It use the "KSP Add-on Version Checker" mod if you have it installed (not included) to check its version by using a connexion on my github page given below, read the "KSP-AVC Add-on Version Checker" page for more details.
+You must install the mod "Module Manager" to make this mod works properly ( not included, you must download it separately) It use the "KSP Add-on Version Checker" mod if you have it installed (not included) to check its version by using a connexion on my github page given below, read the "KSP-AVC Add-on Version Checker" page for more details.